Someday My Prince Will Come

 "Someday My Prince Will Come" is a song from Walt Disney's 1937 animated movie Snow White and the Seven Dwarfs.
 It was written by Larry Morey (lyrics) & Frank Churchill (music), and performed by Adriana Caselotti (Snow White's voice in the movie).
 It was also featured in the 1979 stage adaptation of the 1937 animated musical movie.
 In AFI's 100 Years...100 Songs, it was ranked the 19th greatest film song of all time.
+The song is heard instrumentally in Jeff Morrow's underscore for the 2025 live-action remake of the original film due to the changes made to the plot.

 Production

 Conception

 Adriana Caselotti was cast in the 1937 film Snow White and the Seven Dwarfs after interrupting a phone conversation her father – a voice coach – was having on the phone with a talent scout.
 The scout was casting the upcoming film and noted that a previous candidate had sounded like a 30-year-old, so was let go; Caselotti picked up the extension and recommended herself.
 Only 18 at the time, Disney thought she sounded like a 14-year-old, which is what he wanted, and he offered her the part.
 She worked on the film for a nominal fee for three years while the film was in production.